DBhugwandas/Zimnat-Insurance-Recommendation/README.md

 I approached the problem as a multi-class classification problem.
 The final model was using the XgBoost Algorithm and I was able to obtain stable and decent score of 0.277 LogLoss.

-## Tools Used
+## Tools/Libraries Used

-- Pandas,Numpy and various Sklearn packages
+- Pandas,Numpy,Matplotlib and various Sklearn packages
 - SMOTE Technique for oversampling
+- Optuna for Hyperparameter Tuning
 - XgBoost